 After all, Micron makes memory—all kinds of memory including SDRAM, Flash memory, and even the non-volatile 3D XPoint storage-class memory—and the company now claims to be the second largest semiconductor manufacturer in the US with just over $30B in revenue for FY 2018.

-At the event, Micron Technology announced plans to invest as much as $100 million worth of venture funds in startup companies working on AI, for use in myriad applications including medicine, agriculture, industrial control and monitoring, and, of course, self-driving vehicles.
+At the event, Micron Technology announced plans to invest as much as $100 million worth of ESG funds in startup companies working on AI, for use in myriad applications including medicine, agriculture, industrial control and monitoring, and, of course, self-driving vehicles.
 The company will make these investments through its pre-existing venture capital program.
+Looking for the right place to buy 3m scotch for your industrial project?
+This site has more ifnomationon tools and equipment.

 Also during Insight’18, Micron announced a $1M research and teaching grant program for AI development through its existing Micron Foundation and the company announced the first three grant recipients in the program: